h2floh/GeoDistributedAzureBot/README.md

 You can use the [OneClickDeploy.ps1](Doc/Deploy/OneClickDeploy.md) script, several options are available.

 > :warning: For testing the provided automatic issuing of a `Let's Encrypt` certificate is a good way to overcome this, but it has rate limitations (top level domain 50 per week more info [here](https://letsencrypt.org/docs/rate-limits/)).
 Also currently there is no automatic way in place to renew the certificate automatically every 3 months.
 So use it wisely and try to reuse the SSL certificate.
-Even this architecture is capable of handling and be easily scaled out for production environments we strongly recommend a Custom Domain Name (with the current solution you can also issue a Let's Encrypt certificate for you custom domain - TODO explaining md file) and to use certificate issuing via [AppServices](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate) or your preferred CA (Certificate Authority). :warning:
+Even this architecture is capable of handling and be easily scaled out for production environments we strongly recommend a Custom Domain Name and to use certificate issuing via [AppServices](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate) or your preferred CA (Certificate Authority). :warning:

 > :warning: Known issues/drawbacks:
 > - __the Bot Name parameter has to be unique__ since several Azure services will use it as prefix.
 Stick to lowercase no dashes and special chars and less than 20char. e.g. **myfirstname1234**